tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 19. Instructor Do: Structured Office Hours (35 mins)

-**Note:** If you are teaching this Lesson on a Saturday, please save this 35 minute review for the next Saturday class.
+**Note:** If you are teaching this Lesson on a weeknight, please save this 35 minute review for the next Saturday class.

 Please use the entire office hours time to review questions with the students.